Anxiety

 Nervous Breakdown: What it Is and What to Do

 The term nervous breakdown refers to your brain’s response to intense, unmanageable emotional distress that leaves you struggling or unable to function in your day-to-day life.
 It is not a medical term or an official diagnosis of a particular mental health disorder, but rather a colloquialism used to describe a temporary mental health crisis that can be frightening and immobilizing.
 Symptoms of a nervous breakdown.
 Unmanageable anxiety.
 Feeling vulnerable and isolated.
 Cancelling activities you usually enjoy.
 Calling in sick for work.
 Skipping appointments.
 Isolating from friends and family.
 Feeling overwhelmed and out of control.
 Feeling physically paralyzed.
 Difficulty performing tasks that are usually easy.
 Brain fog.
 Trouble remembering things.
 Trouble focusing or thinking straight.
 Inability to make decisions.
 Moodiness.
 Feeling depressed, burned out, fearful, helpless, or hopeless.
 Emotional outbursts of anger or uncontrollable crying.
 Inability to eat or sleep properly.
 Using sleep as an escape.
 Neglecting personal hygiene.
 Feeling detached or delusional.
 Hallucinations and paranoia.
 Physical symptoms such as heart palpitations, chest pain, headaches, trouble breathing, dizziness, or nausea.
 Panic attacks.
 Thoughts of suicide or self-harm.
 Possible causes.
 Taking on too many responsibilities.
 Too much pressure at work.
 Being a poor fit for a particular job.
 Needing to always be in control.
 Working long hours.
 Not getting enough sleep.
 Medical trauma.
 Family or financial stress.
 Major life change.
 Lack of close relationships or social support.
 Life circumstances that feel too much to handle.
 Lack of resiliency.
 Poor coping skills.
 Treatment options.
 The most effective treatment for a nervous breakdown is a combination of counseling and the following recommended lifestyle changes.
 Get adequate rest.
 Mental exhaustion is often at the core of a nervous breakdown.
 Maintaining a healthy sleep schedule and getting sufficient rest is key to recuperation.
-Exercise.
-Exercise can provide time out from the pressures of your day. [...]
+Plano Christian Counseling offers faith-based counseling to help you manage stress, recover [...]

 Comments Off on Nervous Breakdown: What it Is and What to Do